Academic Policies

 Failure to satisfy the conditions of probation will result in further academic sanctions and possibly dismissal from the College.
 The conditions usually require that the student:

-3. not withdraw from any course without securing the permission of her/his academic advisor.
+3. Not withdraw from any course without securing the permission of their academic adviser.

 Students on academic probation should be aware that they are often ineligible for financial aid.
-You should speak with the Office of Financial Aid for further information if you are unsure of your eligibility for aid based on your probation status.
+Students should speak with the Office of Financial Aid for further information if they are unsure of their eligibility for aid based on their probation status.
 To speak with a financial aid counselor, visit the StudentLink Center website to schedule an appointment.

 Academic Dismissal